 For more information about this project, contact Tony Gammon, at 703.746.4155.

-Note: The park is referred to as "Interim Fitzgerald Square" in the video, but no name has been formally selected yet.
-A public naming process is planned for fall 2018.
+Note: The park is referred to as "Interim Fitzgerald Square" in the video, which was produced prior to the official naming of "Waterfront Park" in December 2018.